vinayiet/Data-Analysis/README.md

 - **Low**: Lowest price of sugar futures on the given date.
 - **Vol.**: Trading volume (in thousands).
 - **Change %**: Percentage change in price from the previous day.
-- **Day**: Day of the month.
+- **Day**: Day of the month (extracted from Date).
-- **Month**: Month of the year.
+- **Month**: Month of the year (extracted from Date).
-- **Year**: Year of the record.
+- **Year**: Year of the record (extracted from Date).

 ## Data Processing

-The following steps were performed on the dataset:
+1. **Web Scraping**: Data was collected using a Python-based web scraping script that extracts sugar futures price data from a financial website.

-1. **Data Cleaning**: Handled missing values and cleaned column names.
+2. **Data Cleaning**: Cleaned the scraped data, handled missing values, and standardized column names.
-2. **Feature Engineering**: Extracted day, month, and year from the date.
+3. **Feature Engineering**: Extracted `Day`, `Month`, and `Year` from the `Date` column for further analysis.
-3. **Normalization**: Converted the trading volume from thousands to standard format.
+4. **Normalization**: Standardized the trading volume data for consistency.
-4. **Conversion**: Changed data types of columns to appropriate formats (int, float).
+5. **Data Type Conversion**: Ensured proper data types for columns, converting to integer and float formats where applicable.

 ## Analysis

-1. **Exploratory Data Analysis (EDA)**:
+### 1. **Exploratory Data Analysis (EDA)**:
-   - Analyzed the historical price trends over time.
+   - Explored historical price trends over time.
-   - Identified the highest average price per year.
+   - Analyzed yearly trends to find the highest average prices.
-   - Created visualizations to show the relationship between different features and the price.
+   - Visualized relationships between features like `Open`, `High`, `Low`, and `Price` to understand price dynamics.

-2. **Predictive Modeling**:
+### 2. **Predictive Modeling**:
-   - Used regression models to predict the price based on historical data and features.
+   - Built regression models using historical data to predict future sugar prices.
-   - Compared actual prices with predicted prices using scatter plots and residual plots.
+   - Visualized the comparison between actual and predicted prices to assess model performance.
+   - Used residual plots to evaluate the accuracy of predictions and identify areas for improvement.

 ## Visualization

-Visualizations included in this project:
+Visualizations created in this project include:
-- **Price Over Time**: Line plot showing the trend of closing prices over time.
+- **Price Over Time**: A line plot displaying the trend of closing prices over time.
-- **Actual vs. Predicted Prices**: Scatter plot comparing the predicted prices with actual prices.
+- **Actual vs. Predicted Prices**: A scatter plot comparing predicted prices against actual prices.
-- **Residuals Plot**: Scatter plot of residuals vs. predicted prices to analyze model performance.
+- **Residual Plot**: A scatter plot showing the residuals of the predictions to assess model performance.

 ## Requirements

-To run the code and analysis, you need the following Python packages:
+To run the code and analysis, you will need the following Python packages:

 - pandas
 - numpy
 - matplotlib
 - scikit-learn
+- beautifulsoup4 (for web scraping)
+- requests (for web scraping)

 Install the required packages using the following command: